deobald/deobald.ca/src/content/essays/2023-07-13-third-wave-commercial-open-source.md

 20 years later, all these qualities are taken for granted.
 Users still hate slow, buggy, laggy, and messy software.
-But we've also grown to expect more of the companies we buy software from, as an increasing number violate the privacy of individuals and companies, exploit copyrighted material, and sell influence.
+But we've also grown to demand more of the companies we buy software from, as they increasingly violate the privacy of individuals and companies, exploit copyrighted material, and sell influence.
-"Good design" in 2024 respects users' autonomy, an ironic ouroboros of open source principles _defining quality design_, in the abstract, three decades after a time when open source was synonymous with user interfaces as hideous as the Gnutella config screen or GIMP.
+"Good design" in 2024 respects users' autonomy, an ironic ouroboros of open source principles _defining quality design_, in the abstract, three decades after a time when open source was synonymous with user interfaces as hideous as the Gnutella config screen.

 But there was another design event which framed what quality design means today: the iPhone.
 Apple played no small part in elevating discourse surrounding the software design discipline throughout the 21st century.
-The iPhone (and small touchscreens, in general) played the specific part of transforming simplicity and ease into salient features for new products: push a button to call a cab, open a map that tells you where you are, [record a patient's blood pressure](https://simple.org), check your bank balance with your fingerprint, learn a new language while you wait for the bus, edit your company's website with a few clicks.
+The iPhone (and small touchscreens, in general) played the specific part of transforming simplicity and ease-of-use into salient features for new products: push a button to call a cab, open a map that tells you where you are, [record a patient's blood pressure](https://simple.org), check your bank balance with your fingerprint, learn a new language while you wait for the bus, edit your company's website with a few clicks.

 Simplicity is a requirement for third wave open source and the space that surrounds it.